thoughtspot/rest-api-sdk/sdks/typescript/UsersApi.md

 # **createUser**
 > User createUser(createUserRequest)

   Version: 9.0.0.cl or later   Creates a user in ThoughtSpot.
 The API endpoint allows you to configure several user properties such as email address, account status, share notification preferences, and sharing visibility.
 You can provision the user to [groups](https://docs.thoughtspot.com/cloud/latest/groups-privileges) and [Orgs](https://docs.thoughtspot.com/cloud/latest/orgs-overview).
 You can also add Liveboard, Answer, and Worksheet objects to the user’s favorites list, assign a default Liveboard for the user, and set user preferences.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `USER_ADMINISTRATION` (**Can manage users**) privilege is required.

 ### Example